soladity/integrations/README.md

 ## Integrating with Segment

 Interested in integrating your service with us?
 Check out our [Partners page](https://segment.com/partners/) for more details.
+[Contribution documentation](Contributing.md) is available in this repository.

 ## THIS REPOSITORY IS NOW DEPRECATED
 The integrations that used to live here have moved to individual repos.